-When working with Google Ads (formerly known as Google AdWords) you'll face a lot of numbers and Google Ads metrics.
+When working with Google Ads (formerly known as Google AdWords), you'll face a lot of numbers and Google Ads metrics.

-If you're at a beginner level, start by learning the key metrics below, then, make it yours with some optimization through time.
+If you're at a beginner level, start by learning the key metrics below, then make it yours with some optimization through time.

-Return on Ad spend (ROAS) is one of the very first metrics I would look at in order to get an overview of recent PPC performance.
+Return on Ad spend (ROAS) is one of the very first metrics I would look at to get an overview of recent PPC performance.
 ROAS is the ratio of our costs in Google Ads to the revenue generated.

 Let's look at an example: